 - The plan summary booklet for each pension

 - The plan document (full set of the rules) for each pension.
-(The rules for most government pensions will be in the law and regulations and can be found at a law library.)
+The rules for most government pensions will be in the law and regulations.

 The employee’s copy of the plan summary or the plan administrator (organization, committee person - responsible for overseeing the plan) will indicate whether the plan is a defined contribution or a defined benefit plan.
 The contact information will be in the front of the plan document.

-What are Some of the Options for Dividing a Pension Under a QDRO?
+What are some options for dividing a pension under a QDRO?

 Often the approach to dividing a pension will differ depending on whether the QDRO is designed to provide support or to be part of a property settlement agreement.
-FYI – If you are seeking to have your spouse’s pension divided – your spouse is called the “participant” and you are the “alternate payee”.
+If you are seeking to have your spouse’s pension divided, your spouse is called the “participant” and you are the “alternate payee”.

-Marital Property Settlement Agreement – These QDRO’s often (but not always) divide the participant’s retirement total benefit into two parts.
-The alternate payee (you) can then receive the payment at a different time and in a different way than the plan participant.
-The alternate payee (you) would have the same options that the plan participant (your spouse) would have.
+Marital Property Settlement Agreement – These QDROs often (but not always) divide the participant’s retirement total benefit into two parts.
+The alternate payee can then receive the payment at a different time and in a different way than the plan participant.
+The alternate payee would have the same options that the plan participant would have.
 For example, you might be able to take benefits at the “early retirement age” while your ex-spouse waited until full retirement.
 Both of you would still have to follow the plan rules.

 Some plans will pay a lump sum rather than an annuity to an alternate payee.

-Under this approach the alternate payee (you) will not receive any payment unless the participant (your spouse) receives a benefit or is in pay status.
+Under this approach the alternate payee will not receive any payment unless the participant receives a benefit or is in pay status.

 When Can I Receive Benefits Under a QDRO?

-If your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).
+- If it is a pension plan, and your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).